asyncapi/server-api/README.md

 npm start:prod
 ```

-server is ready to use under [http://localhost:80](http://localhost:80).
+server is ready to use on [http://localhost:80](http://localhost:80).

 ## Using it via Docker